GSA-TTS/identity-dev-docs/_pages/production.md

 Depending on your agency’s integration additional items may be needed:

-- If this is a SAML integration (not OpenID Connect), then please ensure that:
+- **If this is a SAML integration (not OpenID Connect), then please ensure that:**

-  -   **Assertion Consumer Logout Service URL** is defined.
+  -   Assertion Consumer Logout Service URL is defined.

-  -   **SAML Assertion Encryption** is enabled.
+  -   SAML Assertion Encryption is enabled.

         -   If you are using a service which does not support SAML encryption, then please submit a technical support ticket through the [Partner Support Help Desk](https://zendesk.login.gov) for further guidance.

-- If this is an integration requesting identity proofed attributes, you must include a Failure to Proof URL.
-Users will be redirected to this URL if they fail to complete the identity verification process.
+- **If this is an integration requesting identity proofed attributes, you must include a Failure to Proof URL.** Users will be redirected to this URL if they fail to complete the identity verification process.
 This page should communicate your agency and/or departments alternate methods of accessing your application.

 If you have questions after reviewing this page, submit a technical support ticket through the [Partner Support Help Desk]({{ site.baseurl}}/support/#contacting-partner-support).
 You will need a [Login.gov production account](https://secure.login.gov) to submit technical support tickets.
 Your Login.gov production account and Login.gov sandbox (test environment) accounts are separate.

--   If this is a SAML integration (Not OpenID Connect), then please ensure that:

-    -   Assertion Consumer Logout Service URL is defined.

-    -   SAML Assertion Encryption is enabled.

 ## Confirm Interagency Agreement (IAA)